invariant-labs/protocol/docs/docs/aleph_zero/entrypoints.md

 |amount|TokenAmount|Amount of tokens you want to get or give.|
 |by_amount_in|bool|Specifies if entered amount is how many tokens you want to get or give.|
 |sqrt_price_limit|SqrtPrice|If swap achieves that square root of price it will be cancelled.|
 Performs a swap based on provided parameters.
 Takes tokens from user address to contract address and sends tokens from user address to contract address.
-Swap will fail if user won't have enough tokens or won't approve enough tokens.
+Swap will fail if user will not have enough tokens, approve enough tokens or if there is not sufficient liquidity.

 ### Quote
 ```rust